RaVeR76/BubbleBobbleBonkers/README.md

 * **Implementation**
 I didn't know how this was going to go when I first started to be honest.
 So I started with the header and added the Bubble Bobble Bunkers image.
 This originally was slightly different in that the Bonkers was more bubbly and not 3D.
 It was all different colours taken from the main image.
-I just felt it was too multi-coloured and not as pleasing on the eye as the current header image whcih I think is super cool by the way.
+I just felt it was too multi-coloured and not as pleasing on the eye as the current header image which I think is super cool by the way.
 A lot of unseen image editing was happening in the background of this whole project which I eally enjoy to be honest.
 I then added a Bootstrap input and edited to suit.
 I put an event listener on it so that when the Game Name was input and the button pressed, it would start my handleSubmit function.